Proxy auto-config: myIpAddress

 The myIpAddress function has often been reported to give incorrect or unusable results, e.g. 127.0.0.1, the IP address of the localhost.

 It may help to remove on the system's host file (e.g. /etc/hosts on Linux) any lines referring to the machine host-name, while the line 127.0.0.1 localhost can, and should, stay.

 Security

 In 2013, researchers began warning about the security risks of proxy auto-config.
 The threat involves using a PAC, discovered automatically by the system, to redirect the victim's browser traffic to an attacker-controlled server instead.

-Another issues about pac file is the typical implementation involve clear text http retrieval, which does not include any security features such as code signing or web certificates.
-Attacker can perform man-in-middle spoofing attack easily.
+Another issue with pac-file is that the typical implementation involve clear text http retrieval, which does not include any security features such as code signing or web certificates.
+Attackers can perform man-in-the-middle attacks easily.

 Old Microsoft problems

 Caching of proxy auto-configuration results by domain name in Microsoft's Internet Explorer 5.5 or newer limits the flexibility of the PAC standard.
 In effect, you can choose the proxy based on the domain name, but not on the path of the URL.
-Alternatively, you need to disable caching of proxy auto-configuration results by editing the registry, a process described by de Boyne Pollard (listed in further reading).
+Alternatively, you need to disable caching of proxy auto-configuration results by editing the registry.